StevenDavisTechNotes/RedisClusterRancherPythonWalkThru/README.md

 # RedisClusterRancherPythonWalkThru
-These files support the blog post [http://stevendavistechnotes.blogspot.com/2016/06/building-containerized-redis-cluster.html](Building a Containerized Redis Cluster with Rancher and Testing PubSub)
+These files support the blog post [Building a Containerized Redis Cluster with Rancher and Testing PubSub](https://stevendavistechnotes.blogspot.com/2016/06/building-containerized-redis-cluster.html)